Christmas Gingerbread With Candied Lemon And Orange Peel

 1. Preheat the oven to 175 °C top and bottom heat.
 Lightly grease a small loaf pan of about 18 x 8 cm or line it with baking paper.

-2. In one bowl, mix the wheat flour, baking powder, baking soda, salt, ginger, cinnamon, and nutmeg.
+2. In one bowl, mix the wheat flour, baking powder, baking soda, salt, ginger, and cinnamon.

 3. In a second bowl, whisk the eggs, yogurt, brown sugar, molasses, oil, milk, and vanilla until smooth.